Did You Know?

-After your operation, you can expect to spend about an hour in the recovery room.
-You will then be transferred to a private room in our quarantined unit.
+After your operation, you can expect to spend about an hour in the recovery room area, until the spinal anesthetic wears off.
 Within a few hours, one of our physical therapists will have you up and moving as they show you post-operative exercises and techniques for everyday tasks.
-At this point, which is about 4-5 hours after surgery, most patients can expect to be discharged.
-In some cases, an overnight stay may be required.
+You will be ready to go home 4-5 hours after surgery.

-During your recovery process, medical assistive equipment such as a cane, walker, or crutches may be needed.
+During your recovery process, a walker or cane will be needed initially.
 You may also desire a cooling unit to help with postoperative discomfort.
 You can expect to have a physical therapist come to your house to assist you with an exercise program to promote proper healing.
-Follow up visits are also usually scheduled at the two week, six week, and three month marks.
+Follow up visits are also usually scheduled at the 2-week, 6-week, and 3-month marks.

-In most cases, you should be able to walk independently as soon as 2-3 weeks after surgery.
-At the 6 week mark, you will be able to resume most of your regular activities.
-Your doctor will let you know if you have any restrictions at this point.
+In most cases, you should be able to walk independently within 2 weeks after surgery.
+At the 6-week mark, you will be able to resume most of your regular activities.

 Total Knee Replacement